catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 eia923_json_df = pd.DataFrame(eia923_json[...])

 ```

+Bonus question if you finish early -- how does this table differ structurally from the one we read from the Excel file?
+Which one would you choose if you wanted to compare monthly generation statistics from two plants over the last 10 years?

 :::: hint
 First, read in the file using `open()` and `json.load()`.
 Once you've read in the file,